nodejs/Release/GOVERNANCE.md

 By default, the resulting private key will be placed in `~/.ssh/id_ed25519` and public key in `~/.ssh/id_ed25519.pub`.

-The public key an be shared with an existing member of the releasers team to be placed on the www server for access to the "dist" user.
+The public key can be shared with an existing member of the releasers team to be placed on the www server for access to the "dist" user.
 The private key should be kept very secure and not shared with anyone.
 Any actual or suspected compromise of the private key should be reported immediately and the key should